Yo-ezmir/Hotel-Manegment-C-/README.md

 1. Compile the program using Dev-C++ or any C++ compiler.
 2. Run the executable.
-3. Follow the on-screen menu to manage reservations.
+3. Finally, follow the on-screen menu to manage reservations.